citp/privacy-policy-historical/w/wa/wal/wallstreetinsanity.com.md

-> *The following text is extracted and transformed from the wallstreetinsanity.com privacy policy that was archived on 2012-11-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121108154619id_/http%3A//www.wallstreetinsanity.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wallstreetinsanity.com privacy policy that was archived on 2013-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130627110840id_/http%3A//www.wallstreetinsanity.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Wall Street Insanity
+# Privacy Policy | WallStreetInsanity

 Privacy Policy:
 WallStreetInsanity.com takes your privacy seriously.
 This privacy policy describes what information we collect and how we use it.